Comancheria: Greatest extent and possible empire

 Some historians have begun to consider Comancheria, at the peak of its power, as an empire.
 This concept was based on ideas developed by Pekka Hämäläinen who argues that from the 1750s to the 1850s, the Comanches were the dominant group in the Southwest and developed a form of imperialism.
-Confronted with Spanish, Mexican, and U.S. outposts on their periphery in New Mexico, Texas, Louisiana, and Mexico, they worked to increase their own safety, prosperity and power.
+Confronted with Spanish, Mexican, and American outposts on their periphery in New Mexico, Texas, Louisiana, and Mexico, they worked to increase their own safety, prosperity and power.
 According to Hämäläinen, disease was the single most dangerous threat to Native Americans.
 The Comanche managed to avoid disease, which gave them an upper hand over the Apaches and other tribes in this area.
-Along with this, the Comanche were able to exchange goods with Europeans.
-The main thing exchanged for that gave them power was horses.
-Horses gave the Comanches more military power, and allowed them to hunt more buffalo.
-The Comanches used this military power to obtain more supplies and labor from the Americans, Mexicans, and Indians through thievery, tribute, and kidnappings.
-Although powered by violence, the Comanche empire was primarily an economic construction, rooted in an extensive commercial network that facilitated long-distance trade.
+Also, the Comanche exchanged goods with Europeans.
+The main thing that the Comanche exchanged and gave them power was horses, which expanded their military power and allowed them to hunt more buffalo.
+The Comanches used the military power to obtain more supplies and labor from the Americans, Mexicans, and Indians through thievery, tribute, and kidnappings.
+Although powered by violence, their empire was primarily an economic construction, rooted in an extensive commercial network that facilitated long-distance trade.
 Dealing with subordinate Indians, the Comanche spread their language and culture across the region.

 By the early 1830s, the Comanche began to run out of resources in Comancheria.
 At this time, they had been conducting raids deep into Mexico and would take what they got back to Comancheria.
-In the mid 1830s, the Comanche formed a colony in Mexico called the Bolson colony.
-Conditions in this colony were similar to how they were in Comancheria when it was winter in the north.
-Eventually, there was a drought, and Comancheria and the Bolson colony struggled.
-Along with this, the Comanche empire collapsed after their villages were repeatedly decimated by epidemics of smallpox and cholera in the late 1840s; causing their population to plunge from 20,000 to just a few thousand by the 1870s.
+In the mid-1830s, the Comanche formed a colony in Mexico, called the Bolson colony.
+Conditions in the colony were similar to those in Comancheria when it was winter in the north.
+Eventually, there was a drought, and Comancheria, and the Bolson colony struggled.
+Also, the empire collapsed after their villages were repeatedly decimated by epidemics of smallpox and cholera in the late 1840s, which caused their population to plunge from 20,000 to just a few thousand by the 1870s.

 The Comanche resolved most of the challenges facing them in the 1830s with adroit diplomacy.
 Their strategy was flexible.
 With New Mexico, a Mexican province to their west, they enjoyed friendly trading relations.
 New Mexico was more of an asset than a threat to the Comanches, and the New Mexicans avoided war with the Indians.
-In 1841, Governor Manuel Armijo was ordered by the Mexican central government to join a military campaign against the Comanche, but Armijo declined.
-"To declare war on the Comanches would bring complete ruin to the Department of New Mexico."
+In 1841, Governor Manuel Armijo was ordered by the Mexican central government to join a military campaign against the Comanche, but he declined: "To declare war on the Comanches would bring complete ruin to the Department of New Mexico."
 In 1844, New Mexican officials learned of but did nothing to prevent a Comanche raid on Chihuahua.